navdeep-G/machine-learning/README.md

 - This repo contains the work I did for [Andrew Ng's Machine Learning course at Stanford](https://www.coursera.org/learn/machine-learning).
 - This repo also contains a brief tutorial to Matlab, which should accompany my work for this course.

+## Reference Materials
-- Note: Please refer to the .pdf file in each folder, which goes over the exercise and algorithm used.
+- Please refer to the '.pdf' file in each folder, which goes over the exercise and algorithm used.
+- This repo also contains a [brief tutorial to Matlab](https://github.com/navdeep-G/Machine-Learning/tree/master/Matlab%20Tutorial) for those not familiar with the language.